Research projects

 Researcher: Dr Tanya Stoyanova

-Mini but mighty: Using ‘minibodies’ to detect and treat prostate cancerActive United Kingdom
+Mini but mighty: Using ‘minibodies’ to detect and treat breast and prostate cancerActive United Kingdom

 Prostate cancer